-The Center for Documentary Studies will offer three undergraduate courses which explore the intersection of documentary and medicine: “Medicine & Documentary Photography” and “Documentary Engagement” (offered each fall) and “Children & the Experience of Illness” (offered each spring).
+The Center for Documentary Studies offers three undergraduate courses each year which explore the intersection of documentary and medicine.
+“Medicine & Documentary Photography” and “Documentary Engagement” (offered each fall) and “Children & the Experience of Illness” (offered each spring).
 The courses are cross-listed with the School of Public Policy.
 “Medicine & Documentary Photography” and “Children and the Experience of Illness” are taught by John Moses, a photographer and a primary care pediatrician at Duke University Medical Center.
-“Documentary Engagement” is taught by Liisa Ogburn, Founder of the Documenting Medicine program.
+“Documentary Engagement” (offered in the fall) is taught by Liisa Ogburn, Founder of the Documenting Medicine program.

 See below for more detail about the undergraduate courses: